hspabla/KOS-hspabla/INSTALL.md

 #### Hardware Emulation

-To execute KOS with hardware emulation (qemu, bochs, or VirtualBox), run either of these commands:
+To execute KOS with hardware emulation (*qemu*, *bochs*, or *VirtualBox*), run either of these commands:

 `make run`
 `make bochs`
-`make vbox` -- requires VirtualBox setup, start with `cfg/KOS.vbox.default`
+`make vbox` -- requires *VirtualBox* setup, start with `cfg/KOS.vbox.default`

-When executing KOS, the system should show a number of bootstrap messages and then get into a split-screen mode, where the first 20 lines are showing output from several threads running on several cores and the bottom 5 lines show characters as keys are pressed.
+When executing KOS, the system should show bootstrap debug messages and then enter a split-screen mode, where the first 20 lines are showing output from several threads running on several cores and the bottom 5 lines show characters as keys are pressed.
 If the *memoryhog* user application is executed (see `main/InitProcess.cc`), the system eventually stops with an "OUT OF MEMORY" error message.

 Running KOS in *qemu* creates several log files that can be used to diagnose problems: